Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ## Completeness (internal, not editable)

 This data type is for internal use only.
 It is strongly advised not to use this data type without the required knowledge.
+In the *PIM Basic Set*, the following attributes have the data type *Completeness*:
+- Completeness

 ## Number with Unit

 ![Number with Unit](/Assets/Screenshots/PIM/DataTypes/NumberUnit.png "[Number with Unit]")

 The data type *Number with Unit* is used for numerical specifications of a certain unit of measurement, e. g. weight specifications.
 You can configure the applicable dimension and unit of measurement.
 Depending on the selected dimension, the options for the unit are adapted.
-In the PIM basic product set, the following attributes have the data type *Number with Unit*:
+In the *PIM Basic Set*, the following attributes have the data type *Number with Unit*:
 - Length
 - Width
 - Depth
-- Article weight
+- Weight

 ### Configuration